 Differences in Educational Quality

 The highest ranking public schools in the country include UCLA, UC Berkeley, the University of Virginia, the University of Michigan (Ann Arbor), and UC Santa Barbara.
-At these schools and many others, you get a top-notch education at a relative steal if you qualify for in-state tuition.
+At these schools and many others, students can get a top-notch education at a relative steal if they qualify for in-state tuition.

 However, many public schools have enormous student populations, which can mean large class sizes, difficulty getting into your most desired classes, and less personal attention from faculty and administrators.
-For example, the University of Central Florida has nearly 57,000 undergraduates, resulting in a student-to-faculty ratio of 30 to 1.
+For example, the University of Central Florida has just over 59,000 undergraduates, resulting in a student-to-faculty ratio of 30 to 1.

 By comparison, Pomona College in Southern California has a population of around 1,500 students and a student-to-faculty ratio of just seven students to one faculty member.
 Beyond class size, some private institutions are often able to deliver a world-class education; every one of the top 10 highest-ranking schools in the country are all private schools.

 Note that there can be a big difference between private non-profit schools and for-profit schools.
-Most of the prestigious private universities you’re familiar with, like Harvard and Princeton, are non-profits.
-For-profit schools have been on the rise, with undergraduate enrollment growing by 127% from 2000 to 2016.
+Most of the prestigious private universities people are familiar with, like Harvard and Princeton, are non-profits.
+Students who attend for-profit colleges have lower graduation rates than their non-profit counterparts.

-For some students, the large size of many public institutions is another attraction.
+For some students, the large size of many public institutions is another factor in the pro column.
 This environment means there are a great variety of potential groups to join, activities to participate in, or classmates to become friends with.

 A large school means many different classes and majors to choose from.
-Private schools, on the other hand, are likely to have students from more parts of the country and world.
 If this appeals to you, it can expand your network and make your college experience much more interesting.
 Private schools are also likely to have clubs and activities available for students, though it may be on a smaller scale.

 However, many private universities have successful teams, as well.
-If it’s important to you, or you’re a student athlete yourself, you could check out the strength of specific sports program at the colleges you’re considering.
+If it’s important to you, or you’re a student-athlete yourself, you could check out the strength of specific sports programs at the colleges you’re considering.

 Financing Your Education